rajbos/rajbos.github.io/_posts/2021-05-16-Dont-use-self-signed-certificates-on-GitHub-Enterprise.md

 ## Make your own base images
 A better (and safer option all around in my opinion) would be to create your own base images that the DevOps engineers can use: lock down and harden those images any way you want, and then install your own certificate in the image as well!

+# Conclusion:
+You can find workarounds for the GitHub runner / action or runner to be able to get things working.
+A lot of workarounds have impacts that for example mean you need to include them in each and every workflow you want to run.
+The easier way then is to get a proper certificate setup on your GitHub Enterprise server: now things will work as intended and you don't have to tell your users to add the workaround to their workflows.